Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Introduction

-\item We show that oRGrad, equipped with a fixed step size $\eta$, achieves the regret $O(\eta^{-1}\fro{\bcalT_0 -\bcalT^*}^2 + \eta T\dof\sigma^2)$, revealing a trilemma concerning the computational convergence, statistical error, and regret.
-Compared to the statistically optimal value of $\eta_{\textsf{stat}} \asymp T^{-1}$, the regret bound is minimized at $\eta_{\textsf{regret}} \asymp T^{-1/2}$ so that oRGrad achieves the $O(T^{1/2})$ regret.
-We then propose the adaptive-oRGrad algorithm which selects step sizes adaptively and show that adaptive-oRGrad attains the {\it optimal} $O(\log T)$ regret.
-To our best knowledge, our result represents the first logarithmic regret in high-dimensional online learning literature.
+\item We show that oRGrad, equipped with a fixed step size $\eta$, achieves a regret $O(\eta^{-1}\fro{\bcalT_0 -\bcalT^*}^2 + \eta T\dof\sigma^2)$, highlighting a trilemma concerning the computational convergence, statistical error, and regret.
+Compared to the statistically optimal value $\eta_{\textsf{stat}} \asymp T^{-1}$, the regret bound is minimized at $\eta_{\textsf{regret}} \asymp T^{-1/2}$, allowing oRGrad to achieve the $O(T^{1/2})$ regret.
+We then propose the adaptive-oRGrad algorithm, which selects step sizes adaptively, and show that adaptive-oRGrad attains the {\it optimal} $O(\log T)$ regret.
+To the best of our knowledge, our result represents the first logarithmic regret in the high-dimensional online learning literature.
 Moreover, we show that the adaptive-oRGrad algorithm can achieve statistical optimality or the optimal $O(\log T)$ regret if the step sizes are adaptively selected, even when the time horizon is unknown.

-\item Note that the statistically optimal step size $\eta_{\textsf{stat}}$ and regret optimal step size $\eta_{\textsf{regret}}$ both require the knowledge of time horizon $T$, which may be unrealistic in practice.
-We overcome this challenge by showing that the adaptive-oRGrad algorithm can achieve statistical optimality or the optimal $O(\log T)$ regret if the step sizes are adaptively selected even when the time horizon is unknown.
-Nevertheless, the statistical optimality and optimal regret cannot be achieved simultaneously even by the adaptive-oRGrad algorithm, highlighting the inherent trade-off between exploration and exploitation.
+\item We apply the oRGrad algorithm to predict the solar index F10.7 using ionospheric total electron content data.
+Compared to its offline counterpart, our numerical experiments demonstrate that oRGrad achieves significantly higher prediction accuracy.

 \end{enumerate}